cran-task-views/SpatioTemporal/SpatioTemporal.md

         measurement errors in the GPS observations into account and provide uncertainty statement about the corrected path.
 The main calculation can be done by the BMAnimalTrack function.
-    -   `r pkg("BBMM")` The model provides an empirical estimate of a movement path using discrete location data obtained at relatively short time intervals.
     -   `r pkg("bcpa")` The Behavioral Change Point Analysis (BCPA) is a method of identifying hidden shifts in the underlying parameters of a time series, developed specifically